 All individuals experience stress at different points in their lives, and the College offers resources and services for students dealing with stress and stress-related issues.
+Stress is a normative part of life, and all human beings experience it in different forms and times of life.
 A certain level of stress can help motivate students to pursue goals and develop skills; however, too much stress may feel overwhelming at times.
-This can be particularly the case if stress persists for long periods of time.
+This can be particularly the case if stress persists for long periods.
 For students, there are a number of common stressors that occur in college which may include (but are not limited to) adjusting to college, making new friends, the establishment of new routines and working towards various personal and academic goals, as well as gender identity and sexuality, among others.
 Additionally, many students may also experience increased levels of stress associated with assuming greater levels of personal and/or financial responsibility in their lives.
-Other common issues include grief and loss, mood disorders as well as substance abuse and dependence.
-The Counseling Center offers evaluation of service needs and or/ short-term solution focused counseling and referral to appropriate resources, as a means of helping them manage stress and mental health symptoms more effectively.
-With this in mind, services are limited in length, and are intended to help students resolve an issue, and/or develop the skills to manage potentially recurring stress.
-However, if our staff determine that alternate forms of service will best serve current students clinical needs, we refer off campus to providers who may better address the treatment needs in question.
+Other common issues include grief and loss, mood disorders as well as substance abuse and dependence, and early onset of psychosis.